Sqills uses AWS and New Relic to keep up with its rapid growth

-Founded in 2002 in Enschede (a city in the eastern part of the Netherlands), Sqills’ aim from the start was to fill a need in the public transportation industry by providing off-the-shelf booking and seat reservation software for rail and bus operators.
-Within just ten years of its establishment, Sqills is well on its way to becoming the worldwide product leader for public transportation sales, reservation, and distribution software.
+Founded in 2002 in Enschede, a city in the eastern part of the Netherlands, Sqills' aim from the start was to fill a need in the public transportation industry by providing off-the-shelf booking and seat reservation software for rail and bus operators.
+Within just 10 years, Sqills is well on its way to becoming the worldwide product leader for public transportation sales, reservation, and distribution software.

 At the heart of the company’s success and continued rapid growth is its sales and distribution platform, S3 Passenger.
 Sqills designed the platform to reduce costs, increase revenue, and improve customer experience by replacing the bespoke proprietary systems that used to dominate the industry.
 At the same time, they also built S3 Passenger to take advantage of a SaaS delivery model and the scalability and agility of the cloud.
 Recently, this meant migrating S3 Passenger from a local cloud provider to Amazon Web Services (AWS) to meet the company’s goals of global expansion—a journey supported by New Relic, which Sqills has relied on for years to monitor its all-important application performance.